rbkv-dev/javascript-plugin-image-filter/README.md

 ## Getting Started

-Вownload the index.js file, connect it into your html file.
+Download the index.js file, connect it into your html file.
 Set the "filter" attribute to those pictures to which you want to add filter functionality.
 Example:

 ```html
 <img class="img" src="./1.jpg" alt="img" filter />